thebatclaudio/wp-laravel-mix-example-theme/README.md

 4. Run `npx mix`
 5. Enjoy your new WP theme!

-Note: this theme is a child of Twenty Twenty, so you must have it installed.
+Note: this theme is a child of (Twenty Twenty)[https://it.wordpress.org/themes/twentytwenty/], so you must have it installed.